IRAN Tour Packages

 This remarkable complex is one of the unique monuments in terms of plaster- moulding and brick work in Qom.
 The rulers of the Safi family, one of the independent rulers of Qom, are buried in here.

-In the desert region of central Iran, 62 km from Qom and 35 km from Aran and Bidgol village a salt lake known as Qom salt lake, Masileh salt lake or Aran and Bidgol salt lake is located.
-This salt lake, known for its high salinity, is one of the most important natural attractions in Qom province.
+In the deserted region of central Iran, 62 km from Qom and 35 km from Aran and Bidgol , there is village a salt lake, called “Qom salt lake“.
+This lake has also another names such as Masileh salt lake or Aran and Bidgol salt lake.
+The salt lake, known for its high salinity, is one of the most important natural attractions in Qom province.

-The average height of the salt lake is 707m above the sea level and the highest point of this island is about 808 meters above sea level which is composed of porous volcanic rocks and has no vegetation.The reason for naming the wandering name on the island, is that when you look at the island from afar, the two ends of the island disappear into the horizon, creating a landscape like a wandering ship in the vast desert.
+The average height of Qom salt lake is 707m above the sea level; and the highest point of this island is about 808 meters above sea level, composed of porous volcanic rocks.
+The island has also no vegetation; and the reason for naming it as a wandering island, is that when you look at the island from afar, the two ends of the island disappear into the horizon, creating a landscape like a wandering ship in the vast desert.
 In the past, people believed that the wandering island was always moving and moving from place to place.

 Jamkaran Mosque is located 6 km from Qom city, near Kashan road and Jamkaran village.
 The mosque is near Mont Élie and you can plan to visit both sites in a day.
-Decorations of the mosque were made during the Qajar period, including seven-color brick tiles, ornamented by Islamic motifs with gold-and-azure watercolor and an inscription of brick and adorned tiles with Jom’e Sura on it.
-The altar is beautifully and artistically decorated, and the art masters have adorned them with plastered mahogany coverings and inscriptions with Thultha writings on them.
+Decorations of the mosque were made during the Qajar period; including seven-color brick tiles, ornamented by Islamic motifs with gold-and-azure watercolor and an inscription of brick and adorned tiles with Jom’e Sura on it.
+The altar is beautifully and artistically decorated; and the art masters have adorned them with plastered mahogany coverings and inscriptions with Thultha writings on them.

-The main Shabistan of the Jamkaran mosque is about 1000 square meters, built on an octagonal plan consisting of three entrances to the north and two entrances to the south.
-Eight columns embedded in this Shabistan are decorated with mosaic tiles and Mogharnas, and the dome is located on them with a metal structure.
+The main Shabistan of the Jamkaran mosque is about 1000 square meters; built on an octagonal plan consisting of three entrances to the north and two entrances to the south.
+Eight columns embedded in this Shabistan, are decorated with mosaic tiles and Mogharnas; and the dome is located on them with a metal structure.